About the series

 Mr De Silva returned to Royal Papworth Hospital after practicing as a consultant in Oxford University Hospital for 4 years.
 He had previously spent 6 years training at Papworth, and so came back to a familiar environment in which he is able to pursue his clinical and research interests.

-Mr De Silva has considerable expertise in adult cardiac surgery, with a particular interest in minimal access surgery, aortic and aortic valve surgery, hybrid and off pump revascularization.
-He has a keen interest in education and training, having previously run the cardiothoracic training programme in Oxford.
+Mr De Silva has considerable expertise in adult cardiac surgery, with a particular interest in surgery of the aorta, minimal access surgery, aortic valve repair surgery, hybrid and off pump revascularization.
+He has a keen interest in education and training, and since 2019 has been the Director of the East of England cardiothoracic training programme which is recognised as the best surgical training programme in the UK for the last 3 years.
 He has published widely, and has particular research interests in the inflammatory effects of cardiopulmonary bypass, the pathogenesis of nitric oxide in cardiovascular disease, and safety in cardiac surgery.

 Mr David Jenkins, Clinical Director of Surgery, Consultant Cardiothoracic Surgeon